Housing Quality and Safety

 Background

 Seventy-seven percent of older adults desire to remain in their homes and communities as they grow older.
 However, a number of barriers stand in their way.
 High housing costs and inadequate home maintenance make it difficult to maintain their homes.
 In addition, the homes may not provide the right environment for older adults if they have mobility limitations and health issues.
-These problems are particularly critical for older adults of historically disadvantaged racial and ethnic groups, rural residents, and women who live alone.
+These problems are particularly critical for older adults from racial and ethnic groups that are discriminated against, rural residents, and women who live alone.

 HOUSING QUALITY AND SAFETY: Policy